ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 Oblivious HTTP has limited applicability.
-Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication (Section 11 of {{?I-D.ietf-httpbis-semantics}}), or even alternative services ({{?RFC7838}}).
+Many uses of HTTP benefit from being able to carry state between requests, such as with cookies ({{?RFC6265}}), authentication ({{Section 11 of HTTP}}), or even alternative services ({{?RFC7838}}).
 Oblivious HTTP seeks to prevent this sort of linkage, which requires that applications not carry state between requests.

 Oblivious HTTP is primarily useful where privacy risks associated with possible stateful treatment of requests are sufficiently negative that the cost of